smttsp/sop_creator/README.md

-# Cover Letter creator
+# Career Canvas

-Creating a Cover Letter/Statement of Purpose from resume/CV + job description.
-This tool reads your resume from a pdf or docx file and reads job description from a pdf/docx/text or a static web link.
-Then creates a cover letter.
+1. Create a Cover Letter/Statement of Purpose from your resume/CV and a job description.
+This tool reads your resume from a pdf or docx file and reads the job description from a pdf/docx/text or a static web link.
+Then help the user create a cover letter for the job.
+2. Find the most common words about your resume, and what the most fitting job titles based on the resume are.
+3. Application Tracking: Keeps track of the job applications for a user.

 I implemented a very primitive version of a web app that will take the inputs and give outputs.
 Then you will update the cover letter based on your needs (non-factual/didn't like sentence etc).
 Then it will give a query to chatgpt and will do a back-and-forth process until you are satisfied with your cover letter.